toaq/TwE/_lessons/04/index.md

 4. **hó** "he/she/they" is another pronoun.
 It refers to one or more people and is gender-neutral.

-5. Note how in English, we say "I arrive **at/in]{.underline} the garden", but [tỉshā jí sóaq** literally means "arrive I garden".
+5. Note how in English, we say "I arrive at/in the garden", but **tỉshā jí sóaq** literally means "arrive I garden".
 It is not necessary to use "at" or "in".
 Whichever noun comes second is automatically understood to be the place of arrival.

 6. The function words **mó** and **teo** are placed around quoted text.
 Think of them as spoken quotation marks.